-- Will demand for the solution expand or contract due to seasonal demand, M&A or other factors?
+- Will demand for the solution expand or contract due to seasonal demand, M&A, or other factors?

 - Does the business plan to move this piece of the IT ecosystem to the cloud in the long or short term?

 The challenge for most companies is that vendor-specific license optimization insight is not typically found in-house.
-That’s why many turn to NPI’s vendor-specific licensing “Ph.D.s” that have extensive understanding of a vendor’s licensing and/or subscription programs, and understand how to best map them to the buyer’s unique situation and requirements.
+That’s why many turn to NPI’s vendor-specific licensing “Ph.D.s” who have extensive understanding of a vendor’s licensing and/or subscription programs, and understand how to best map them to the buyer’s unique situation and requirements.

-Use your reseller wisely.
+- Use your reseller wisely.
 Resellers should be relied upon to help manage inventory and increase knowledge of a vendor’s technology and products, but not to provide licensing optimization guidance.
 Remember, their goal is to maximize vendor revenue – they are usually driven by financial incentives and are just not objective enough to be your only resource for asset planning.

-Enlist help.
+- Enlist help.
 Do you have Ph.D.-level licensing knowledge for each of your software vendors in-house?
 Do you have visibility into each vendor’s product roadmap?
-Are you 100 percent confident in your ability to spot compliance gaps as you optimize your software estate?
+Are you 100% confident in your ability to spot compliance gaps as you optimize your software estate?
 If you answered no to any of these questions, consider providing your IT buying team with licensing expert resources to turbo-charge effectiveness and accelerate confident decision-making.

 At NPI, our software license optimization specialists can help you proactively identify areas of over- and under-utilization across your large software estates as well as spot areas of compliance risk.
 From there, we can help you right-size your deployments according to you your organization’s current- and future-state requirements, and remediate any compliance issues before they become a larger headache.